 Extraction of comedones may also be performed by a trained clinician.

-Inflammatory acne is often treated with multiple topical therapies, which are more effective than either agent alone.
-Benzoyl peroxide, topical antibiotics (e.g., erythromycin, dapsone, clindamycin), retinoids, and acids are commonly used.
+Inflammatory acne is often treated with multiple topical therapies, which are more effective than either agent alone.4 Benzoyl peroxide, topical antibiotics (e.g., erythromycin, dapsone, clindamycin), retinoids, and acids are commonly used.

 Severe acne can be treated with intensive topical and oral treatment.

-Oral antibiotics are indicated for an extended period of time.
-Resistance may occur with prolonged therapy.
+Oral antibiotics are indicated for an extended period of time, but bacterial resistance may occur with prolonged therapy.